 We’re going to preface this one by saying that you should see a doctor if you’re having any lower back pain.
 Direct lower back training should not be seen as a solution to lower back pain.
 However, a stronger lower back may be better equipped for the general physical stressors that everyday life brings.
 Think of lower back training as a (possible) pain prevention plan.

-Anatomy of the Lower Back
+What Muscles Make Up the Lower Back

 Your lower back contains important muscles and five lumbar vertebrae (L1-L5).
 Understanding how they work is important to maintaining a healthy and resilient lower back to keep you lifting longer and stronger.
 Here’s a breakdown of the anatomy of the lower back.

 The lower back region has five vertebrae, denoted L1-L5.
 As a group, the lumbar vertebrae produce a lordotic curve and have the largest bodies of the entire spine.
 This increase in size reflects the responsibility of the lumbar spine in supporting the entire upper body.
 L1-L5 allows movements such as flexion, extension, and lateral flexion but prevents rotation.
 (6)